feliperiveram/Python-Basics/README.md

-# Python-Basics
+# Primer-Semestre-2023
-Generalidades primer semestre
+Avances clase a clase